Slovak government faces vote of no-confidence next week

 The parliamentary session of the vote of confidence could be held next Thursday on December 8, parliamentary spokesperson and Sme rodina chairman Boris Kollar expects.
 “Until now there was a chaos in the government, after SaS left it there is chaos here [at the parliament]," he stated.

+The political chaos may prevent the passing of the 2023 state budget next week, which could force the administration to continue with the same budget totals as this year.

-The political crisis has made it difficult for Heger’s cabinet to pass effective measures to combat the ongoing energy crisis to which Slovakia is particularly exposed.
+The continuous political infighting has also made it difficult for Heger’s cabinet to pass effective measures to combat the ongoing energy crisis to which Slovakia is particularly exposed.
 According to the European Central Bank, nearly 6% of Slovaks have no financial reserves, making them the most vulnerable to the high inflation, along with Cypriots and Italians.

 In her recent state of the republic address, President Caputova warned that Slovak society has “reached a critical point”, highlighting that 660,000 Slovaks are threatened by poverty.
 The government's health system was also recently threatened with collapse from a strike by exasperated healthcare staff.